 Are Cool Roofs Only for Hot Climates?

-One myth that has been disproven over time is the idea that cool roofs only make sense in hot climates, but not in cool climates.
-The incorrect assumption was that the absorption of heat from the sun in cooler climates would help warm the building in the winter.
-Studies have shown that, even in cool climates, cool roofs can help a building owner save energy and money on an annualized basis compared to a black roof.
+One myth that has been disproven over time is that cool roofs only make sense in hot climates but not in cool climates.
+The incorrect assumption was that the absorption of heat from the sun in cooler temperatures would help warm the building in the winter.
+However, studies have shown that, even in cool climates, cool roofs can help a building owner save energy and money on an annualized basis compared to a black top.

-Studies have shown that cool roof membrane can reduce average summertime air conditioning peak demand (1-4pm) by 14%, and the total daily air conditioning energy usage by 11%.
-Peak demand is not just a warm climate problem.
-Oak Ridge National Laboratories examined the seasonal variation in peak air conditioning demand for a variety of different climates across North America.
-Their findings suggest that, even though base cooling demand may be higher in hot climates compared to cooler climates, the ratio of monthly peak demand to annual peak demand is very similar across all climates.
-4
+Studies have shown that a cool or white roof membrane can reduce average summertime air conditioning peak demand (1-4 pm) by 14% and the total daily air conditioning energy usage by 11%.
+However, peak demand is not just a warm climate problem.
+Oak Ridge National Laboratories examined the seasonal variation in peak air conditioning demand for various climates across North America.
+Their findings suggest that, even though base cooling demand may be higher in hot climates when compared to cooler climates, the ratio of monthly peak demand to annual peak demand is very similar across all climates.

 What is the Cool Roof Rating Council?

 Solar reflectance measures the fraction of solar energy that a roof reflects.
 Thermal emittance refers to the ability of a roof surface to radiate away the heat it absorbs.
-The solar reflectance index (SRI) is another metric for comparing the “coolness” of a roof membrane or coating which takes into account both the solar-reflectance and thermal emittance.
+The solar reflectance index (SRI) is another metric for comparing the “coolness” of a roof membrane or coating, which considers both the solar reflectance and thermal emittance.

 Reflective light-colored roofs, such as Sika Sarnafil’s EnergySmart Roof, are being recommended by both the scientific and environmental communities to help mitigate temperature increases in buildings and surrounding areas and improve air quality.